rdivyanshu/rdivyanshu.github.io/md/2023/07/solving-hitori-using-clingo.md

+---
-# Encoding Hitori in Answer Set Programming
+title: Encoding Hitori in Answer Set Programming
+---

 [Hitori](https://www.nikoli.co.jp/en/puzzles/hitori/) is logic puzzle with goal to black out some cells such that